jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 related to installing Python libraries.

-Many Jupyter extensions require having a working ``npm`` command, which is required for downloading useful Jupyter extensions / other javascript dependencies.
+Many Jupyter extensions require having a working ``npm`` command, which is required for downloading useful Jupyter extensions or other JavaScript dependencies.

 Example of typical error message, when ``npm`` cannot connect to own repositories: